-CEO Michael Heller said the firm has asked equity partners to defer a portion of their compensation to the end of the year, between 10% and 20%.
-The firm has furloughed less than 5% of its administrative staff whose jobs could not be performed remotely.
+The firm had asked equity partners to defer a portion of their compensation to the end of the year, between 10% and 20%, according to CEO Michael Heller.
+The firm furloughed less than 5% of its administrative staff whose jobs could not be performed remotely.
 According to Heller, those employees will still have their benefits covered by the firm, and will eventually receive 100% of their compensation through the CARES Act.
-He said the firm is aiming to avoid doing any layoffs or cutting pay for lawyers and staff.
+He said the firm was aiming to avoid doing any layoffs or cutting pay for lawyers and staff.

-The firm said in a statement May 13 that it furloughed an additional 5% of its administrative staff until July 31, “Given what now seems like a slow and methodical transition back to an office working environment throughout the summer and in light of reduced needs for administrative support while working remotely.”
+In a May 13 statement, the firm said it furloughed an additional 5% of its administrative staff until July 31, “given what now seems like a slow and methodical transition back to an office working environment throughout the summer and in light of reduced needs for administrative support while working remotely.”
 The statement added that Cozen O’Connor will pay 100% of those employees’ health benefits throughout that time, and will allow them to keep their PTO.
 “We do not anticipate additional furloughs,” the firm said.

 Crowell & Moring